mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 ## Implementation

-The PrivateDial has its contexts is organized in 3 levels.
+The PrivateDial has its dialplan contexts organized in 3 levels.
 The entry, action and subroutine contexts.
 A SIP event will trigger the execution of the PrivateDial dial plan staring on one of the entry contexts.
 The entry contexts include some of the action contexts, and the action contexts call the subroutines.

 ### Entry context